neha-palak/InfoSec_Project/README.md

 * Python 3.8 or higher
 * No additional libraries required (only built-in modules)

-Optional: You can run it on any OS (Windows/macOS/Linux) with Python installed.
+* You can run it on any OS (Windows/macOS/Linux) with Python installed

 ---